Terry Gannon

-Terrance Patrick Gannon (born November 1, 1963, in Joliet, Illinois) is a sportscaster for NBC Sports and the Golf Channel, currently announcing golf, gymnastics, and figure skating.
+Terrance Patrick Gannon (born November 1, 1963) is an American sportscaster who is a play-by-play broadcaster for NBC Sports, Golf Channel and Peacock, calling primarily for golf, gymnastics and figure skating, as well as basketball for the Big Ten Conference and National Basketball Association.

 Gannon played basketball for North Carolina State University, and under coach Jim Valvano, he was a member of the 1983 Wolfpack "Cardiac Pack" national championship-winning team.
 He was recognized as an Academic All-American twice, was NC State's all-time leading free throw shooter in 1983, and was ranked the second all-time Wolfpack player in career free throw accuracy.

 Gannon began his early broadcasting career announcing for a variety of sports, mostly on cable outlets.
 In 1991, he began working for ABC; in the early 1990s, he started announcing for figure skating.
 In 2010, he began working for the Golf Channel; by 2016, he had become the lead play-by-play announcer for figure skating at NBC.
 In 2018, he began calling gymnastics and was a commentator for the sport during the 2020 Summer Olympics in Tokyo.

 Early life and career

 Gannon was born and raised in Joliet, Illinois, to Jim Gannon and Mary Gann.
 Upon his father's recommendation, he took four years of tap dancing lessons from his mother, who had taught tap dancing for 30 years, because he thought it would be good for his son's coordination.
 Gannon began his basketball career at Joliet Catholic High School, where his father was a coach.

 Gannon attended North Carolina State University (NC State) in Raleigh, North Carolina, where he played college basketball as part of the Wolfpack team under coach Jim Valvano, where he was recognized as an Academic All-American twice and NC State's all-time leading free throw shooter.
 In 1983, he was a part of the "Cardiac Pack", which upset the Houston Cougars for the NCAA title.
-In 1983, Gannon was the leading three-point shooter in the United States.
 He hit 85.4 percent of his free throw attempts and was ranked the second all-time Wolfpack player in career free throw accuracy.

 After graduating with a degree in history from NC State in 1985, he worked as a graduate assistant for Valvano for a year, intending to become a basketball coach.
 He briefly played professional basketball in Europe, but on the advice of Valvano, left the sport for broadcasting.
 In 2018, on the 35th anniversary of their win, NC State inducted the entire 1983 men's basketball team into its Athletic Hall of Fame.